 Lowell Craig, Seth Goodwin, and DC Smith established Index Art Center in May 2009.
 Founders of the former Redsaw Gallery and active members of Newark’s art community, the three have bolstered Newark’s fledgling art scene by actively and continuously promoting local and regional artists.
 The collaborations of Lowell, Seth and DC have played a critical role in revitalizing Newark’s galleries and its downtown development.

-Index Art Center is located at 585 Broad Street, Newark, New Jersey between Central Avenue and New Street.
+Index Art Center is located at 237 Washington Street, Newark, New Jersey near the corner of Market Street.
 It is easily accessible by car, PATH and NJ Transit.
+Street parking, and pay lots available.
 Hours are Thursdays from 6 to 9pm, Friday and Saturday 1 to 4pm, and by appointment.
 There is no charge for admission.

 On Friday June 14th, the clothing store on the first floor of our building caught on fire.
 There was intense smoke and heat in the area where it originated, but thankfully a full out blaze did not occur and the situation was contained right where it started.
 The Newark fire dept. punched holes all throughout our building looking for the fire and to let out smoke.
 With the exception of some smashed out windows, the damage on the second floor was minimal- all of our artist’s works are in good condition.
 Much praise and thanks to the Newark Fire Dept. and to our friends that came out and helped us board up windows and roof.
 As of now we are not allowed back in the building- I do not know with any certainty that we will be able to open Index Art Center again in our current location.
 Thank you for all of your support.
 We are currently in search of a new space, we will keep you posted!